chnihy/coding_problems/README.md

 # coding_problems
-Just a sandbox for coding problems - documenting solutions
+Just a sandbox for coding problems and documenting solutions.